olgagnn/InformationSystemsProject/README.md

 # Python Scaling Frameworks for Big Data Analysis and Machine Learning: A Comparison of Ray and PyTorch

-Team project for the course 'Information-Systems-Analysis-and-Design' during the 9th semester at NTUA in the School of Electrical and Computer Engineering under the supervision of Professor Dimitrios Tsoumakos.
+Semester project for the course 'Information-Systems-Analysis-and-Design' during the 9th semester at NTUA in the School of Electrical and Computer Engineering under the supervision of Professor Dimitrios Tsoumakos.

 ## Team Members